docker/buildx/docs/reference/buildx_du.md

 * `.Type`

-When using the `--format` option, the `du` command will either output the data exactly as the template declares.
+When using the `--format` option, the `du` command will either output the data exactly as the template declares or, when using the `table` directive, includes column headers as well.

 The `pretty` format is useful for inspecting the disk usage records in more detail.
 It shows the mutable and shared states more clearly, as well as